Murder of Marise Chiverella: 2022 update and identification of perpetrator

 On February 12, 2022, authorities announced that with assistance from Schubert's research and Parabon NanoLabs' initial work, the perpetrator had been identified as 22-year-old James Paul Forte.
 He lived six or seven blocks from Chiverella, but did not have any known relation to her or her family.
-An exhumation of Forte's body was approved once he was identified as the prime suspect of the murder.
+Once Forte was identified as the prime suspect in the murder, an exhumation of his body was approved for the purpose of obtaining a tissue sample so that his DNA could be compared to that from the semen evidence preserved from the crime scene.

 Perpetrator

-James Paul Forte was a bartender and bar supplies salesman from the Hazleton area.
+James Paul Forte (1941–1980) was a bartender and bar supplies salesman from the Hazleton area.
 He was born in Hazleton and lived in the town his entire life.
 He was never married and never had any known children.
-Forte was arrested in 1974 in an unrelated case on charges of involuntary deviate sexual intercourse and sexual assault.
+Forte was arrested in 1974 in an unrelated case on charges of rape and sexual assault.
 Forte was given a plea deal for the less serious conviction of aggravated assault and was sentenced to one year probation.
 He was arrested again in 1978 on charges of reckless endangerment and harassment.
 He died in 1980 from a reported heart attack at the bar where he worked at the age of 38.